bry-tam/acm-policy-samples/README.md

  Each environment will consist of the following items:
  - ClusterSet containing all clusters in that environment
- - Directory in the overlay folder specifying the namespace name, ClusterSet name and other details specific to that environment.
+ - Directory in the `environments` folder specifying the namespace name, ClusterSet name and other details specific to that environment.
  - Branch in the source repo used to provide the source of truth for the Policies deployed.

 ## Example workflow